 Beyond Compliance (BC) is an initiative that provides annual training for Kent State faculty and staff.
-Beyond Compliance began in 2014 in an effort to ensure that faculty and staff are fully up to date and aware of the relevant laws and university policies regarding discrimination, harassment and violence prevention.
+Since 2014, Beyond Compliance ensures that faculty and staff are fully up-to-date and aware of the relevant laws and university policies regarding discrimination, harassment and violence prevention.

 An initiative such as this keeps the university compliant with Title IX and The Campus SaVE Act, part of the 2013 reauthorized Violence Against Women Act.
 While regular training regarding other forms of discrimination and harassment is not required by law on an annual basis, a practice such as Beyond Compliance is considered a "best practice" for effective prevention.

 How are topics selected?

 Human Resources collaborates with many university partners to offer various topics.
 Contact firstname.lastname@example.org if you have a topic or campus initiative for consideration.